 Medellín is Colombia's second largest city and is nestled in the Aburrá Valley of the Andes Mountains.
-Medellín was founded in 1616 but remained a small, under-the-radar locale until the Colombian coffee boom.
+It was founded in 1616 but remained a small, under-the-radar locale until the Colombian coffee boom.
 It later became the center of a textile industry, and today is a modern, vibrant city.
-It is a principal manufacturing and industrial area, as well as a commercial flower-growing region—particularly focused on orchids.
+Medellin is a principal manufacturing and industrial area, as well as a commercial flower-growing region, particularly focused on orchids.

 In fact, Medellín is often called the Capital of The Flowers and The Land of Eternal Spring.

 Many international airlines fly into Medellín using the international José María Córdoba airport, just 20 miles southeast of the city.
 Regional flights use the older Olaya Herrera airport.
 Affordable flights can be found on LATAM Airlines, Copa Airlines, and JetBlue, as well as budget carriers like Spirit.
-Once you land, you can take a shuttle from the airport into the downtown area.
+Once you land, you can take a shuttle from the airport into downtown.

-If you're already in the country, you may want to look into bus service, which is also available between most major Colombian cities from the Terminal del Norte or the Terminal del Sur.
+If you're already in the country, look into bus services, which are available between most major Colombian cities from the Terminal del Norte or the Terminal del Sur.
 Those who plan on venturing outside of the city should rent a car.

 Medellín is the first Colombian city to have a metro system.
 It serves the city in both north-south and to the west, which makes getting around the city very convenient and easy.